-Page Text You can assist consumers with enrolling in Marketplace health coverage in three ways: through the Marketplace Pathway, the Classic Direct Enrollment Pathway, or the Enhanced Direct Enrollment Pathway.
-All Pathways transmit identifying information to the Marketplace and to the appropriate QHP issuer to facilitate the issuer's payment for each enrollment transaction to those agents and brokers who have a contractual relationship with the issuer.
+You can assist consumers with enrolling in Marketplace health coverage in three ways: through the Marketplace Pathway, the Classic DE Pathway, or the EDE Pathway.
+All pathways transmit the agent's or broker's identifying information, when included on the application, to the Marketplace and to the appropriate QHP issuer to facilitate the issuer's payment for each enrollment transaction to those agents and brokers who have a contractual relationship with the issuer.

 Regardless of the enrollment pathway used, you should never enter your own agent or broker professional or company email or mailing address on a consumer's application.
-Consumer accounts should only have the consumer's (or his or her legally authorized representative) email and mailing addresses, and only consumer email and mailing addresses should be entered on Marketplace applications.
+Consumer accounts should only have the consumer's (or his or her legally authorized representative's) email and mailing addresses.
+Only consumer emails and mailing addresses should be entered on Marketplace applications.
 With a consumer's consent, the Marketplace sends important alerts and updates about coverage that may be missed if a consumer's address is not in the system.
 These updates are often tailored to a consumer's circumstances, so it is important that they are sent directly to consumers.

-Agents and brokers may find a QHP issuer or web-broker who is approved by the Centers for Medicare & Medicaid Services (CMS) to offer the Classic Direct Enrollment Pathway or the Enhanced Direct Enrollment Pathway via the Private Partner Enrollment and Client Management Capabilities Directory.
+Agents and brokers may find a QHP issuer or web-broker that is approved by the Centers for Medicare & Medicaid Services (CMS) to offer the Classic DE Pathway or the EDE Pathway via the Issuer and Direct Enrollment Partner Directory.

-Alt Text A younger woman sitting at a desk looking at an older woman on the other side of the desk
+A younger woman sitting at a desk looking at an older woman on the other side of the desk

-Page: 9 of 38: Connecting to the Marketplace Pathway 9/38 | Exit > Enrolling in a Qualified Health Plan Connecting to the Marketplace Pathway In the Marketplace Pathway, the consumer logs directly into the HealthCare gov site, using his or her own HealthCare.gov Marketplace user account.
-After the consumer logs in, you then work with the consumer to complete the application. ← Back The Marketplace application will prompt the consumer to enter your name and NPN to indicate that you Application help assisted the consumer.
-You should always enter your NPN on the application, or instruct consumers to enter your NPN to ensure the NPN will persist on the enrollment transaction if there is a Change in Is a professional helping you complete your application?
-Circumstance.
-If a family member or friend is helping you, select "No. Learn about professionals who can help with your The consumer will encounter a screen with the heading "Application Help" and the questions "Is a application.
-Yes professional helping you complete your application?" and "Which type of professional is helping you?"
-Make sure the consumer selects the "Agent or Broker" box on this screen.
-This will produce a new set of fields, including one labeled "National Producer Number," which is where the consumer should enter your Which type of professional is helping you? name and NPN to record your assistance with the Marketplace application.
-If the consumer is re-enrolling Select all that apply. and entered a different agent's or broker's NPN for the prior plan year, the screen will be pre-populated with that agent's or broker's NPN.
-The consumer should update all information that is pre-populated (e.g., the Certified application counselor agent's or broker's name and NPN) as may be appropriate.
-For more information on recording your NPN on Agent or Broker Marketplace applications, review this resource.
-Other assister Some consumers may experience a different application flow and will see a screen with the heading "Help applying for coverage" and the instruction to "Tell us if you're getting help from one of these people."
-The consumer should select "Agent or Broker" and proceed to enter your name and NPN in the applicable fields.
-Health Insurance Marketplace® Plan Year 2020 Page Text In the Marketplace Pathway, the consumer logs directly into the HealthCare.gov site, using his or her own Marketplace user account.
+Page: 9 of 40: Connecting to the Marketplace Pathway

+Connecting to the Marketplace Pathway

+In the Marketplace Pathway, the consumer logs directly into the HealthCare.gov site, using his or her own Marketplace user account.
 After the consumer logs in, you then work with the consumer to complete the application.

 The Marketplace application will prompt the consumer to enter your name and NPN to indicate that you assisted the consumer.
-You should always enter your NPN on the application, or instruct consumers to enter your NPN to ensure the NPN will persist on the enrollment transaction if there is a Change in Circumstance.
+You should always enter your NPN on the application, or instruct consumers to enter your NPN to ensure the NPN will persist on the enrollment transaction if your client experiences a change in circumstance and updates his or her enrollment.

 The consumer will encounter a screen with the heading "Application Help" and the questions "Is a professional helping you complete your application?" and "Which type of professional is helping you?"
 Make sure the consumer selects the "Agent or Broker" box on this screen.
 This will produce a new set of fields, including one labeled "National Producer Number," which is where the consumer should enter your name and NPN to record your assistance with the Marketplace application.
-If the consumer is re-enrolling and entered a different agent's or broker's NPN for the prior plan year, the screen will be prepopulated with that agent's or broker's NPN.
+If the consumer is re-enrolling and entered a different agent's or broker's NPN for the prior plan year, the screen will be pre-populated with that agent's or broker's NPN.
 The consumer should update all information that is pre-populated (e.g., the agent's or broker's name and NPN) as may be appropriate.
-For more information on recording your NPN on Marketplace applications, review this resource.
+For more information on recording your NPN on Marketplace applications, review the How to Instruct Consumers to Insert Your National Producer Number on Marketplace Applications resource.

 Some consumers may experience a different application flow and will see a screen with the heading "Help applying for coverage" and the instruction to "Tell us if you're getting help from one of these people."
 The consumer should select "Agent or Broker" and proceed to enter your name and NPN in the applicable fields.
-Alt Text HealthCare.gov website showing the "Application help" screen